MrMikes Fiero

 When it’s all perfect THEN remove it / dismantle it / and upholster the parts.

-2. Have the upholsterer cover the fiberglass with a thin layer of ‘Closed Cell Foam’ and sand smooth,
+3. Cover the fiberglass parts with a thin layer of ‘Closed Cell Foam’ and sand smooth prior to upholstery.

-He should know what closed cell foam is, also know as ‘Landau Pad’.
+Closed cell foam is also known as ‘Landau Pad’.

-This will give the finished parts that stiff ‘factory feel’.
+This will give the finished parts that stiff padding factory feel.

-3. Use high heat contact cement, the top of a dash gets very hot, cheap glue melts and all you work goes down the drain.
+4. Use high heat contact cement, cars get very hot inside, cheap glue melts and all your work goes down the drain.

 Thank you,